-SABR to the lymph nodes involves the precise delivery of high dose radiotherapy.
+SABR to bones involves the precise delivery of high dose radiotherapy.
 SABR is given over fewer treatment sessions than conventional/standard radiotherapy which may increase the chances of controlling the tumour at the treatment site and reducing pain more effectively than standard radiotherapy.